MohiCodings/Caesars-Cipher/README.md

 Write a function which takes a ROT13 encoded string as input and returns a decoded string.

 All letters will be uppercase.
 Do not transform any non-alphabetic character (i.e. spaces, punctuation), but do pass them on.

+## Tests

+rot13("SERR PBQR PNZC") should decode to the string FREE CODE CAMP

+Passed:rot13("SERR CVMMN!") should decode to the string FREE PIZZA!

+Passed:rot13("SERR YBIR?") should decode to the string FREE LOVE?

+Passed:rot13("GUR DHVPX OEBJA SBK WHZCF BIRE GUR YNML QBT.") should decode to the string THE QUICK BROWN FOX JUMPS OVER THE LAZY DOG.